emacs-mirror/emacs/mps/manual/source/lang.rst

         Like other functional languages, ML provides :term:`automatic memory management`.
-Modern ML implementations usually have advanced :term:`garbage collectors <garbage collector>`.
-The
-        combination of clean functional semantics and strong typing allows advanced techniques, such as :term:`region inference`.
+Modern ML implementations usually have advanced :term:`garbage collectors`.
+The combination of clean functional semantics and strong typing allows advanced techniques, such as :term:`region inference`.

         The Standard ML of New Jersey (SML/NJ) system, which implements a slight variant of Standard ML, has been important